stanleycelestin1/AirSimDetectron/README.md

 # AirSimDetectron
 ### AirSim integraded with Detectron.
 The goal of this project was to connect two worlds together, state of the art simulation with object detection.
-For simulation, AirSim is utilized and for object detectio.
+For simulation, AirSim is utilized and for object detection.

 <div align="center">